Step 3 - Service Profession

 - Your company is based in a new EU Member State (back to step 1)

-- You plan to set up a subsidiary or branch office in Germany (back to step 2)
+- You plan to provide services temporarily by physically crossing borders to Germany (back to step 2)

 Which services do you plan to offer on the German market?

 - Regulated crafts professions

 (Crafts Professions that are listed in Annex A of the German Crafts Code)

 - Non-regulated skilled trades and crafts or similar professions

 (Crafts Professions that are listed in Annex B1 and B2 of the German Crafts Code)